Crazy Fun Things to Do in Japan I Can’t Stop Talking About (+ itinerary!)

 If you are traveling to more than two cities in Japan, you will most likely save money if you buy a JR Pass.
 Find out if a JR Pass is worthwhile for your trip.

 However, it’s good to know that Mount Fuji is known for being shy.
-In fact, the mountain was completely hidden in the clouds during our first two visits to Japan.
-But on our third trip, she proudly showed her face and it was worth the wait.
-We finally got to see for ourselves what all the hype is about!
+It was completely hidden in clouds during our first two visits to Japan, but on our third trip she finally showed her face and it was absolutely worth the wait.

 On a clear day, you can glimpse Mount Fuji in the distance throughout Tokyo.
 However, if you want a closer up view, here are some of the most iconic: